tophat2d/tophat/README.md

 ## todo

-- fix windows support
 - navigation on tilemaps
 - better return values from raycasts
 - `move_and_slide`-like function
-- light cones and circles (gotta learn opengl for that)
 - particle system
 - convert backend to reals and allow for pixel imperfect movement
 - physics engine